Manta-Network/docs/docs/guides/MantaPay.md

 <br/>

-   Finally, your browser wallet will prompt you to approve the transfer and then publish it to the Dolphin blockchain.
+   Finally, your browser wallet will prompt you to approve the transfer and then publish it to the Calamari blockchain.
   <div style={{textAlign: 'center'}}>
     <img alt="private_transfer_publish" src="/img/guides/private_transfer_publish.png" width="30%"/>
    </div>